Haminimi/basic-informational-site/README.md

 The previous lessons covered the fundamentals of Node.js.
 Here, we have created a basic site where we can navigate a few links using Node.js.

 #### Update 🔄
 The code is now refactored, and the server is created with Express.
+The old vanilla Node server can be found in the archive directory.
 ## Author
 - [GitHub](https://github.com/Haminimi)
 - [Exercism](https://exercism.org/profiles/Haminimi)